getredash/redash/docs/misc/google_developers_project.rst

       application**.
    -  In the **Authorized JavaScript origins** field, enter the origin for your app.
-You can enter multiple origins to use with multiple re:dash instance.
+You can enter multiple origins to use with multiple Re:dash instance.
 Wildcards are not allowed.
-In the example below, we assume your re:dash instance address is *redash.example.com*:
+In the example below, we assume your Re:dash instance address is *redash.example.com*:

    ::